KevinJC23/Diabetes-PredictiveAnalytics/README.md

 ## Modeling
 To solve the classification problem of predicting diabetes, we experimented with four different machine learning models.
 Each model underwent hyperparameter tuning using GridSearchCV to achieve optimal performance.
 Below is a detailed explanation of the modeling process, evaluation, and reasoning behind the model selection.
 - Models Used:
-  - Linear Support Vector Classifier (LinearSVC)
+  ### Linear Support Vector Classifier (LinearSVC)
-  - Linear Regression
-  - Random Forest
-  - AdaBoost Classifier (Boosting)
-- Modeling Process & Parameters
-  Each model was tuned using GridSearchCV with 5-fold cross-validation and the accuracy metric as the scoring method.
-The following parameter grids were used:
-  - LinearSVC
+  - Hyperparameters Tuned:
-    - C: Regularization parameter (smaller → stronger regularization)
+    - C: Controls the regularization strength (smaller values → stronger regularization)
-    - max_iter: Maximum number of iterations for convergence
+    - max_iter: Sets the maximum number of iterations before the algorithm stops
+  - Pros:
+    - Efficient for high-dimensional datasets
+    - Fast training time on smaller datasets
+  - Cons:
+    - Assumes data is linearly separable
+    - Sensitive to feature scaling and may not perform well with unscaled or noisy data
+  ### Linear Regression
-  - LogisticRegression
+  - Hyperparameters Tuned:
-    - C: Inverse of regularization strength
+    - C: Inverse of regularization strength (higher value = less regularization)
-    - solver: Optimization algorithm (liblinear for small datasets, lbfgs for larger datasets)
+    - solver: Optimization algorithm used (liblinear for small datasets, lbfgs for larger ones)
+  - Pros:
+    - Simple and easy to interpret
+    - Performs well as a baseline model
+    - Less prone to overfitting with proper regularization
+  - Cons:
+    - Assumes a linear relationship between features and the target
+    - May struggle with complex or non-linear data distributions
+  ### Random Forest
-  - RandomForestClassifier
+  - Hyperparameters Tuned:
-    - n_estimators: Number of trees
+    - n_estimators: Number of trees in the forest
-    - max_depth: Maximum depth of the trees
+    - max_depth: Maximum depth each tree can grow
-    - min_samples_split: Minimum samples required to split an internal node
+    - min_samples_split: Minimum number of samples required to split a node
+  - Pros:
+    - Captures non-linear relationships and feature interactions effectively
+    - Robust to outliers, noise, and missing values
+    - Works with both categorical and numerical features without scaling
+  - Cons:
+    - Training can be slower with a large number of trees
+    - Harder to interpret compared to linear models
+   ### AdaBoost Classifier (Boosting)
-  - AdaBoostClassifier
+   - Hyperparameters Tuned:
      - n_estimators: Number of boosting stages
-    - learning_rate: Shrinks contribution of each classifier
+     - learning_rate: Weight reduction for each weak learner's contribution

-Each model was trained on the training set, and accuracy was evaluated on both the training and test sets.
+   - Pros:
+     - Increases accuracy by combining weak learners
+     - Works well on imbalanced datasets
+     - Often improves over simple models with minimal tuning
+   - Cons:
+     - Sensitive to outliers and noisy data
+     - Can overfit if the number of estimators is too high or learning rate too low

-- Model Performance Summary
+- Model Performance Summary:

 | Model               | Train Accuracy | Test Accuracy |
 |--------------------|----------------|----------------|